ixartz/Next-js-Boilerplate/README.md

 - `next.config.mjs`: Next.js configuration
 - `.env`: default environment variables

 You have access to the whole code source if you need further customization.
-The provided code is only example for you to start your project.
+The provided code is only an example for you to start your project.
 The sky is the limit 🚀.

 ### Commit Message Format